Last Updated on November 29, 2023

 H-1B visas are the most popular form of U.S. work authorization.
 How did that come to be?
 Read on!

-Although the H-1B process has remained fairly consistent in the past few years, the process has changed over the course of the visa’s history in response to the wax and wane of demand for skilled labor.
+Although the H-1B process has remained fairly consistent in the past few years, the process has changed throughout the visa’s history in response to the wax and wane of demand for skilled labor.

 1990: 65,000 Available Visas

-The H-1 temporary worker visa program was established in the 1950s to grant foreign individuals with “distinguished merit and ability” an opportunity to find legal employment inside the United States.
-It was amended by the Immigration Act of 1990 (IMMACT), a measure that added the specialty occupation requirement – which means the job must require a bachelor’s degree or higher, or equivalent work experience, in a specialized field – and the visa’s dual intent status, which allows petitioners to seek legal permanent residency (a green card) while petitioning for and holding their temporary resident status.
+The H-1 temporary worker visa program was established in the 1950s.
+The program aimed to grant foreign individuals with “distinguished merit and ability” an opportunity to find legal employment inside the U.S. It was amended by the Immigration Act of 1990 (IMMACT).
+This measure added the specialty occupation requirements.
+The job must require a bachelor’s degree or higher or equivalent work experience in a specialized field.
+The Act also established the visa’s dual intent status.
+Dual intent allows petitioners to seek legal permanent residency (a green card) while petitioning for and holding their temporary resident status.
 With recommendations from industry leaders and academics, the act also established the 65,000-visa cap.

 1998: 115,000 Available Visas